 Ingrid Haegele

-I am a Professor of Economics (tenure track) at the Ludwig-Maximilians University of Munich (LMU).
+I am an Associate Professor of Economics (W2, tenure track) at the Ludwig-Maximilians University of Munich (LMU).
 Prior to joining LMU, I received a PhD from the UC Berkeley Department of Economics.

 My research studies the role of firms in the labor market.
 I collect and combine new survey evidence with administrative data in order to understand how firms' organizational design and HR practices affect labor market outcomes and long-term inequality.